 As far as possible, vehicle speed should be controlled through correct gear selection.
 Application of the brake pedal should be kept to an absolute minimum.
-Harsh braking on wet, muddy or loose surfaces could prove dangerous.
+Unless ABS is fitted, any braking on wet, muddy or loose surfaces is likely to cause one or more wheels to lock the resultant slide could prove dangerous.